code4sac/open-fiscal-api/README.md

 1. **Read descriptions of the data:** The Open FI$Cal Learning Center includes basic terminology to help you understand the information you'll find on the site.
 2. [**Use the interactive charts:**](https://fiscalca.opengov.com/transparency#/) The main body of the site contains interactive charts that let you drill down into and display the data you're interested in.
 3. [**Download the data:**](https://open.fiscal.ca.gov/download-expenditures.html) Download the data to analyze it in bulk using your own preferred software or code.
 4. [**Use the API:**](https://catalog.ogopendata.com/dataset/california-expenditure-data) The demo API is not yet on the official site, but lets you programatically pull in data to your own app or website.
-The demo API only connects to the vendor transactions file from the main site.
+Currently, the demo API only connects to the vendor transactions file from the main site.